 10. Forfeited games constitute a score of 3 to 0.

 11. For playoffs and finals when a winner is necessary the following rules must be observed:

 a.
 Two overtime periods of 5 minutes each

 (with no stop clock, except for the last minute of the second overtime period)

 b.
 If tie persist then 5 penalties per side.

 c.
 If tie persist then 1 alternating penalty per side.

-12. Tie-breakers if their ties in the standings when determining seeds for the post-season brackets: a.
-Total points, b.
+12. Tie-breakers if there are any ties in the standings when determining seeds for the post-season brackets: a.
 Head to Head competition, b.
 If still tied, Total Goals Against c.
 If still tied, Total Goal Differential d.
 If still tied, coin toss

 13. Home teams are responsible for change of uniform if conflict arises.
 Home teams are also responsible for game ball.
 If the home team forgets the game ball, then visiting team may provide a ball for the game.
 It is up to the ref to pick a suitable ball.

 14. The league will be accumulating yellow cards.
 Two yellow cards on consequent or non consequent games will equal one red card which will sit out the offending player one game right after the second card has been issued.
 This rule also applies for playoffs and finals.
 Two yellow cards on a single game constitute a red card and the player will sit out the next game.
 One straight red card on a single game will sit out a player automatically for one game; with the prospect of more games depending on the severity of the infraction (i.e. fight).
 Any straight red carded player will also not be allowed to physically attend any games as a spectator at any of our facilities for which he or she may be sitting out a game.
 Non compliance to this rule may result in the player being ejected from the league.

 Laws of the Game of Futsal